MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/listview-and-gridview.md

 }
 ```

-For info about how to change the look of selected items, see [List view item templates](listview-item-templates.md).
+For info about how to change the look of selected items, see [Item containers and templates](item-containers-templates.md).

 ### Drag and drop